We did not get enough people to make the field trip go. Stay tuned for an amazing field trip opportunity at a fall conference in 2024.

 - 6:30 PM = Drop-offs at airport or airport-adjacent hotels.
 We cannot guarantee drop-offs prior to this time, so we request that participants not make reservations that require arrival at the airport prior to 6:30 PM.

-We will notify applicants by September 1st if they have been accepted for the field trip.
+We will notify applicants by early September if they have been accepted for the field trip.
 We know this can be inconvenient, but we feel strongly about ensuring we have plenty of spots for geoscientists with disabilities first and foremost.
 An application process is the best way to do that.